lunarc/lunarc_docs/docs/ddt_debugger.md

 ```
 Once your created an executable with debugging support, run it using either a batch script or an interactive session.

-Make sure the *allinea_forge* (on Aurora) or *ddt* module (on Erik) is loaded inside the batch script or on the prompt of the interactive session.
+Make sure the *allinea_forge* (on Aurora) or *ddt* module (on Erik) is loaded before starting the executable.
 This is in addition to the modules normally required to execute your code.

-Prefix the execution statement with *ddt --connect*.
-For example for an MPI code compiled against an OpenMPI-library start the code execution as follows
+To start your program, prefix the execution statement with *ddt --connect*.
+For example an MPI code compiled against an OpenMPI-library should be started as follows
 ```bash
    ddt --connect mpirun program_g
 ```
-for an executable named *program_g*.
+with the executable being named *program_g*.
 In case of the Intel MPI-library the code gets started using *srun*
 ```bash
    ddt --connect srun program_g
 ```